Axelgustavschnurer/Aterbrukskartan/README.md

 ## Changing the database schema

 NOTE: The following instructions are NOT best practice, we are using a dev command to change the production database schema.
 MAKE SURE TO DOWNLOAD A BACKUP OF THE DATABASE BEFORE MAKING ANY CHANGES.
-Either go [here](https://maps.stuns.se/download?demoKey=supersecreturlmaybechangeinthefuture) and download Stories-data, mapItem-data, and Recycle-data or get a proper backup somehow.
-Be careful when restoring/creating a new database from a backup as well, as it might give new IDs to existing data and thus break links between tables.
-(The recommended tool for data import, the SQL Server Import and Export Wizard, might mess up the IDs by default.)
+Either go [here](https://maps.stuns.se/download) while logged in and download Stories-data, mapItem-data, and Recycle-data, or get a proper backup somehow.
+Be careful when restoring/creating a new database from your choice of backup as well, as it might give new IDs to existing data and thus break links between tables.
+(The recommended tool for data import, the SQL Server Import and Export Wizard, might mess up the IDs by default, and we don't seem to have the permissions necessary to get actual backups from the database or copy it using the Copy Database Wizard.)

 In order to change the database schema, make sure you have a shadow database url set up in your `.env` file.